Coronation protests allowed, security minister Tom Tugendhat says

 "We've been liaising closely with the police about the protest for weeks - we've had meetings with them," he told PA news agency.

 "They've said very clearly that they have no problems with our plans.
-I just can't understand why the Home Office thinks it's appropriate to send a letter like that, which was anonymous in terms of no person's name on it," he said, adding that there are plans for 1,700 people to protest in London's Trafalgar Square on Saturday.
+I just can't understand why the Home Office thinks it's appropriate to send a letter like that, which was anonymous in terms of no person's name on it," he said.

+He added that there are plans for 1,700 people to protest in London's Trafalgar Square on Saturday.

 Speaking to the BBC's Today programme, Mr Tugendhat said that anti-monarchy groups have the "liberty that anybody in the United Kingdom has to protest, what they don't have the liberty to do is to disrupt others".